vanillaSlice/tiny/README.md

 pip install -r requirements.txt
 ```

-To save list of dependencies in virtual environment:
+To save list of dependencies:
 ```
 pip freeze > requirements.txt
 ```

-To deactivate the environment:
+To deactivate the environment when finished:
 ```
 deactivate
 ```